kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 # Working with a Spreadsheet
 Now that we have talked about what makes a good table, plot, and curve fit, we will show you how to do this for yourself.
 Spreadsheets will make your life **MUCH** easier.
 We highly recommend that you take the time to learn how to use them.
 It will be a useful skill for all of your Physics 6\*L lab courses, and you probably will even find it useful in the real world.

-We will walk through plotting and fitting the data in Figure 1.
+We will walk through plotting and fitting the data in [](#Figure-table_ex).
 We will assume that you can make a table from having done the first lab.
 These data are recorded by a car traveling from San Diego to San Francisco.
 The driver marked the distance traveled in kilometers roughly every 60 minutes.
 Once the car got on the freeway, the driver put on cruise control and  never stopped (what amazing mileage!).

 **We want to answer the question: at what speed, in mph, did the driver set their cruise control?**